The Pioneer’s Menu

 It was after suffering from blinding migraines (rendering him prostrate in his bedroom) it struck Carlos Gracie that something had to change.
 From the words of the philosopher Hippocrates came the first clue: “Make your nourishment your cure”.

-Hungering for knowledge, Master Carlos came to read more and more on the subject and over the years he compiled what he learned, developing would be consecrated as the Gracie Diet.
+Hungering for knowledge, Master Carlos came to read more and more on the subject and over the years he compiled what he learned.
 He left the health problems behind and the weakly youth turned into an athletic adult.

 The next step was to prove the efficiency of the method and there was no one better to test his discoveries on than his own offspring.
 Carlos Gracie instilled in his children, nephews and grandchildren the need to listen to the body and offer it only nourishment that is of benefit to it.
 Little by little, the family’s body type began to change and the Master’s descendants were growing a way bigger than his 5’2”, 139 pound frame.
 In fact, according to Carlinhos Gracie, “healthy nourishment modified an entire family”.

-But ultimately, what is the Gracie Diet about?
+But ultimately, what is this method about?
 It deals with not poisoning the body, not letting it get sick, and establishing the appropriate balance its nourishment.
 The main idea behind it is to keep the pH of meals as neutral as possible, balancing the substances through the proper combination.

 Master Carlos’ idea is global and overcomes all problems.
 It is about not mixing: cereals with other cereals, fat with sugar, nor acidic foods with any other acidic food.
 Meals are to be eaten in intervals of, at the least, four hours, eating again only when the stomach is empty.